-3. Lower the opacity of the layer to ~50%.
-This is important because when you select and scale the image later, you’ll need to be able to see through it to match it to your measurement.
+Optional - Lower the opacity of the layer to ~50%.
+This helps because when you select and scale the image later, you’ll want to be able to see through it to match it to your measurement.
 Not all plans are visually cluttered, but it can help with visibility.

 To lower the opacity, tap the image layer to make it active, then tap it again to bring up the layer’s menu.
 Use the slider at the bottom to lower the opacity of the layer.